Inland Marine History Archive - Logo

 Radiomarine Logo

-Miniature of RMCA sign
+Miniature of a RMCA sign

 In 1919 the government assisted by GE engineered the formation of RCA to take over the American interests of the Marconi Company.
 At its inception GE owned at least 80% of the stock in the new company with the Marconi owning the remainder.
 The new RCA was initially a communications company, though broadcasting and the manufacturing of tubes and broadcast equipment soon over-shadowed the communications operations.
 According to George C. Oslin's book The Story of Telecommunications RCA's Radiomarine Corporation of America was formed in 1927.

-It would be one of the prime providers of marine communications equipment and services for more than 40 years.
+RMCA was one of the prime providers of marine communications equipment and services for more than 40 years.
 It appears that on the lakes both RMCA and Lorain Electronics gear were the most popular with Lorain having the top position.
 On the rivers one ex-serviceman indicated that most of the AM gear that he serviced was RMCA brand.
-However, some of the early AM gear was Western Electric and Dennis Widdows, who did service work for Lorain from a Chicago base, stated that in addition to working on the "lakers" he went down the illinois River servicing boat gear - probably Lorain.
+However, some of the early AM gear was Western Electric and Dennis Widdows, who did service work for Lorain from a Chicago base, stated that in addition to working on the "lakers" he went down the Illinois River servicing boat gear - probably Lorain.

 Here's a link to the manual for the RMCA ET 8023 Radio-Telegraph Transmitter.